 DIY or agency?

-The decision on whether to use an agency depends on what in-house resources you have and how much you are investing in PPC.
-You might decide to run a pilot campaign yourselves but a specialist agency should be able to get better results, particularly if they have legal sector expertise.
+The decision on whether to use an agency depends on what in-house resources and training you have and how much you are investing in PPC.
+You might decide to run a pilot campaign yourself, but a specialist agency should be able to get better results, particularly if they have legal sector expertise.

-- Agencies with experience in the legal sector will already have large amounts of data on different keywords, their costs and how effective they are at delivering new clients.
+- Agencies specialising in the legal sector will understand legal terminology and purchasing behaviour; they should also have large amounts of data on different keywords, their costs and how effective they are at delivering new clients.

-- An agency (or a copywriter) can draft ads and landing pages.
+- An agency (or a copywriter) can come up with ideas, then draft ads and landing pages.

 - An agency will have the expertise to make best use of Google ad extensions.

-- The agency can set up and interpret analytics to monitor and report on your advertising results.
+- An agency can set up and interpret analytics to monitor and report on your advertising results.

 Agencies typically charge a set-up fee to create your PPC campaign and then a monthly maintenance fee to cover reporting and continual improvements.